Dynamic Mechanical Analysis (DMA): Characterize the viscoelastic properties of your materials

 For which matrices?

-DMA is particularly suitable for polymer materials and any material exhibiting viscoelastic behavior:
+DMA is particularly suited to polymer materials and any material exhibiting viscoelastic behavior:

 Adhesives, resins, varnishes